robot-uprising-hq/ai-rules-mi2020/README.md

 The two corners, marked with black, have small bumpers that prevent the balls from getting stuck in the corners, where the robots might have trouble retrieving them.

-One of the corners with a bump also has a tube filled with corrupt energy cores and the the tube spits out one corrupt core to the arena every 30s beginning from 0:30 and lasting until 2:00, spitting out 4 corrupt cores in total.

-The robots are roughly 130mm x 110mm without any accessories.
-With the accessories, the maximum allowed size is 165mm x 120mm.
-The energy cores have a diameter of 72mm.

 ## Game Network